 Pinpoint’s psychometric modeling can dramatically improve your ad campaigns.

-Pinpoint Predictive is pioneering psychometric marketing and advertising.
-Our Data Analytics Engine uses machine learning to transform surface-level behaviors into multi-dimensional models of human personality.
+Pinpoint Predictive has brought to market the first commercial applications of psychometric marketing and advertising.
+Our Data Analytics Engine uses machine learning to transform surface-level behaviors into individual-level models of dozens of personality traits that are strongly rooted in the human constitution.
 These standardized traits are among the most powerful data known to science for predicting individual consumer perceptions and compelling your customers to action.

 By comparison, lookalike audiences and retargeting are inherently backward looking.
 They don’t model the raw psychological signal or translate into better personalization.
 Other audience approaches on the market are based on a fundamental flaw: they assume that all individuals in a segment are exactly the same and interchangeable.